-(ii) Basis for expected long-term rate of return on pension assets

-The Company has a basic policy to cover the trust expenses with operation profit and does not have an expected long-term rate of return on pension assets.
+(ii) Basis for expected long-term rate of return on pension assets The Company has a basic policy to cover the trust expenses with operation profit and does not have an expected long-term rate of return on pension assets.

-(6) Basis for actuarial calculations

-Basis for major actuarial calculations
+(6) Basis for actuarial calculations Basis for major actuarial calculations

-Previous consolidated fiscal year Current consolidated fiscal year
+Previous consolidated fiscal Current consolidated fiscal

+year year

-(September 30, 2015) (September 30, 2016)
+(September 30, 2016) (September 30, 2017)

-Discount rate 1.00% 0.00%
+Discount rate 0.00% 0.00%

-Expected long-term rate of return % 0 -%
+Expected long-term rate of return % - %

 Expected increase in salary 1.00-1.85% 1.00-1.85%

-3. Defined contribution plan
+3. Defined Contribution Plan

-The amount of necessary contributions to the defined contribution plan of the Company and its consolidated subsidiaries was 227 million yen for the previous consolidated fiscal year, and 237 million yen for the current consolidated fiscal year.
+The amount of necessary contributions to the defined contribution plan of the Company and its consolidated subsidiaries was 237 million yen for the previous consolidated fiscal year, and 248 million yen for the current consolidated fiscal year.

-4. Multiemployer pension plan
+4. Multiemployer Pension Plan

-The amount of necessary contributions to the employees pension fund plan under the multiemployer pension plan, which is recognized in the same manner as the defined contribution plan, was 115 million yen in the previous consolidated fiscal year and 120 million yen for the current consolidated fiscal year, respectively.
+The amount of necessary contributions to the employees pension fund plan under the multiemployer pension plan, which is recognized in the same manner as the defined contribution plan, was 120 million yen for the previous consolidated fiscal year, and 115 million yen for the current consolidated fiscal year.